hello-adam-martin/PropertyMentor/bookings/README.md

 - `guest`: ForeignKey to Guest model
 - `check_in_date`: Date of check-in
 - `check_out_date`: Date of check-out
-- `total_price`: Automatically calculated based on property rate and duration
+- `total_price`: Automatically calculated based on property pricing rules
 - `status`: Booking status (pending, confirmed, cancelled, completed)
 - `booking_date`: Date when the booking was created
 - `special_requests`: Text field for any special requests